 I made this for dinner earlier this week and it was a hit!
-Warm and filling, with a great mix of flavors - savory and sweet with that wonderful umami the miso brings to the equation.
+Warm and filling, with a great mix of flavors - savory, sweet, a little bit spicy (thank you ginger and sriracha) with that wonderful umami that miso brings to the equation.

 Baby spinach, a mellow, white miso, fresh ginger, garlic and a few other things to round out the dressing.